 - 1 vegetable bouillon cube or 1 teaspoon Better Than Bouillon Roasted Vegetables

-- ½ teaspoon kosher salt, or to taste
+- ยฝ teaspoon kosher salt, or to taste

-- ¼ teaspoon freshly ground pepper
+- ยผ teaspoon freshly ground pepper

-- ½ cup crumbled queso fresco
+- ยฝ cup crumbled queso fresco or cotija cheese

 Instructions

-- Line a baking sheet with parchment paper, and place the whole peppers on it.
-Broil until blackened, occasionally turning the peppers to blacken them on all sides.
-Place them in a plastic bag or zip-lok container for 10 minutes.
-Remove the blistered skins, stems and seeds.
-Transfer the peppers to a blender.
+- Arrange the poblano chiles on a baking sheet lined with parchment paper.
+Broil until blackened, occasionally turning the peppers to char their skin on all sides.Stack them in a plastic bag or container with a lid for a few minutes to make it easy to peel.
+Peel off the blistered skins, and use a sharp knife to remove the stems and seeds.Transfer the peppers to a blender.

 - Add the cilantro, crema, and milk to the peppers in the blender and puree until smooth.

-- Melt the butter in a large skillet over medium-high heat.
+- Melt the butter in a large skillet over medium heat.
 Add the garlic and cook, stirring constantly, for about 30 seconds.
 Stir in the poblano puree, the bouillon cube, salt, and black pepper.
 Fold in the pasta and continue to cook, stirring occasionally, for about 5 minutes or until heated through.
 Remove from heat.

-- Toss with crumbled queso fresco.
+- Toss with crumbled queso fresco or cotija cheese.

 Liz